About This Course

-- AR2034 The Archaeology of Early Medieval Ireland (5 credits)
+- AR2034 The Archaeology of Early Medieval and Viking Britain (5 credits)

 - AR3037 The Viking World and Ireland (5 credits)

-- AR3052 Beyond the Celtic World – Ireland in the First Millennium BC (5 credits)
+- AR3052 Beyond the Celtic World – Iron Age Ireland (5 credits)

 - CC1111 The Ancient Celts (5 credits)

 - CC1112 Celtic Religion and Mythology (5 credits)

 - CC2003 Exile and Longing: Early Celtic Lyric Poetry (5 credits)

 - CC2006 Learning and Society in the Celtic Countries (5 credits)